matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow check mark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
+A single yellow check mark next to your balance indicates the zkSync server has processed your transaction. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/master/docs/images/m10.png" width="395">  |  <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/master/docs/images/m11.png" width="400">
 </br>